 Derwent Garden Estate is a beautiful home in the illustrious Lake District featuring six lovely acres with a mile-long private drive adjacent to the park.
 Plus, there’s a stone BBQ and spacious outdoor dining area, the perfect place for Fido to catch a stray burger or chip.

-Humans will love the commodious kitchen with vegetable and herb gardens and gorgeous panoramic views of Skiddaw, Grassmoor and the Lorton and Buttermere Valleys.
+Humans will love the commodious kitchen, featuring vegetable and herb gardens, and gorgeous panoramic views of Skiddaw, Grassmoor, and the Lorton and Buttermere Valleys.
 Don’t forget the charming stone summerhouses—an idyllic spot for an evening tipple.

 Best for: cooling off in the waves

-The England Coast Path makes up 2,795 miles of coastal walking opportunities, making it the world’s longest.
-Find out which sections of this amazing initiative are open, here.
+There are also many walking trails around Cornwall for you and your pup to enjoy; the England Coast Path makes up 2,795 miles of coastal walking opportunities, making it the world’s longest.
+Discover which sections of this remarkable initiative are currently open here.

 7. County Meath Castle, Ireland